Atari Flashback: Atari Flashback Portable

+The fourth (2019) edition includes the same games as the third (2018) edition but with Atari's unreleased prototype game Frog Pond replacing Frogs and Flies.

 Other products

-Atari Flashback Classics is a video game compilation of various Atari games, split into three volumes.
-The game was first released in 2016, for PlayStation 4 and Xbox One.
-It was released for Nintendo Switch and PlayStation Vita in 2018.
+Atari Flashback Classics is a compilation of various Atari video games.
+It is the console release of Atari Vault and its DLC on Microsoft Windows, MacOS and Linux.
+The compilation was first released in 2016, for PlayStation 4 and Xbox One, split into three volumes.
+Then, it was released for Nintendo Switch and PlayStation Vita in 2018, and finally on Atari VCS in 2020 as Atari VCS Vault, split into two volumes.

 In October 2018, AtGames released Atari Flashback Blast!, a trio of wireless controllers each with 20 built-in games.